 Length of the Lease Term

-As you might expect, short-term leases cost more than long-term leases, because the residual value of the vehicle is reduced much more quickly over the first 24 months of the lease.
+As you might expect, short-term leases cost more than long-term leases, because it reduces the residual value of the vehicle much more quickly over the first 24 months of the lease.
 You would be best off by matching the length of the lease to your specific preferences and business needs.

 If you can negotiate a longer lease, you will generally have lower monthly payments, although if you end up wanting to break that longer lease, it could prove to be much more costly.

-This is a term frequently used in vehicle leasing, and it describes the actual value of the car or van at the end of the leasing period.
-It is also sometimes used to refer to the amount that a company expects to sell an asset for when its useful life has ended for the company.
+This is a frequently used term in vehicle leasing, and it describes the actual value of the car or van at the end of the leasing period.
+It is also sometimes used to refer to the amount that a company expects to sell an asset when its useful life ends for the company.

 You can think of residual value as a function of the rate of depreciation on the car with respect to its actual value.
 Generally speaking, the longer your leasing term, the lower the residual value will be at the end of that term, simply because the vehicle itself will be older than it would’ve been at the end of a short-term lease.

 In this case, you’ll end up paying more in total depreciation by having a longer-term lease.

 The business usage of your van can act as a reduction from any ordinary but necessary lease costs.
 When calculating taxes, there will be two types of leases that include different terms in their contracts.